-What is Health Confidentiality in the Workplace?
+What is Medical Confidentiality in the Workplace?

 The law on confidentiality about health and medical data applies to everyone in the workplace.
 That means information disclosed by managers as well, as anything shared between work colleagues is covered under the Data Protection Act.